foreverfl/vscode/docs/languages/markdown.md

 ![Inserting a Markdown link by pasting a link in the editor](images/markdown/markdown-paste-link.png)

 Or you can use the **Markdown: Insert Image from Workspace** command to insert images and **Markdown: Insert Link to File in Workspace** to insert file links.

 Inserted images use Markdown image syntax `![](path/to/image.png)`.
 Links insert a normal Markdown link `[](path/to/file.md)`.

 By default VS Code automatically copies dropped or pasted images outside of the workspace into your workspace.
-The `setting(markdown.copyFiles.destination)` setting controls where the new image file should be created.
+The `markdown.copyFiles.destination` setting controls where the new image file should be created.
 This setting maps [globs](/docs/editor/glob-patterns.md) that match on the current Markdown document to image destinations.
 The image destinations can also use some simple variables.
-See the `setting(markdown.copyFiles.destination)` setting description for information about the available variables.
+See the `markdown.copyFiles.destination` setting description for information about the available variables.

 For example, if you want every Markdown file under `/docs` in your workspace to put new media files into an `images` directory specific to the current file, you can write: